The Mystic's View:

-In the formlessness of the eternal divine essence as Source, there is only oneness, wholeness, and yet, as such, nothing is manifest.
+In the formlessness of our divine Source nature, there is only oneness, wholeness, and yet, as such, nothing is manifest.
 It is here where we all dissolve into oneness.
-Yet in our physical world, the wholeness of this mystery is presented to us in a way that makes it appear as separate non-divine pieces.
-This is the illusion of the world.
-But just because the world is an illusion does not make it not real for it is certainly real as an experience.
-Indeed, that is the only way in which it is real.
+Yet in our physical world, this wholeness is presented to us in a way that makes everything appear to be separate, non-divine pieces.
+This is the false idea pointed to by the illusion of the world.
+But as I mentioned before, just because the world is an illusion does not mean that it is not real.
+It just means that its true reality is different from what we first thought.

-Paradoxically, when the formless divine mystery becomes manifest, it presents itself with form, with an appearance.
+Paradoxically, when the formless divine Source becomes manifest, it presents itself with form, with an appearance.
 It is this physical appearance that our scientists focus on and in many ways they do an excellent job.
 Yet few of them have any interest in the awareness that actually sees the world.
-Of course, some of them study the personality or the physiology of perception but that is not the awareness.
+Of course some of them study the physiology of perception but that is not the awareness.
 They also study what they call “states of consciousness” but all they are really studying are different states of the body and brain; they are not studying the invisible awareness.
 This wondrous and divine awareness is what you actually are.

 Your Divine Awareness is the buried treasure hidden within the “personal self;” it is the kingdom of heaven within you.

-Your “personal self” may be your body, your mind, your personality and even your soul, but your true self - your fundamental, unconstructed self - is the divine awareness that perceives everything that you experience.
-This is why I like to say, “Know yourself and you shall know God.”
+Your “personal self” may be your body, mind, and soul, but your True Self - your fundamental, unconstructed self - is the divine awareness that perceives everything that you experience.
+This is why I like to repeat an old saying, “Know yourself and you shall know God.”

 Most analogies fall short in some respect and the water analogy is no exception, yet I like it in many ways.
 But is it true?
 Is everything we see actually the eternal divine essence in physical form?
 Does God intentionally hide from us in order to invigorate the play we are all in and charge it with emotion?
-Can we see God hiding in the world just like we might see a secret assistant to the magician?
 Is this divine essence the core of the wonder and awe that we feel when we admire the beauty of nature and each other?

-Mainstream science holds that the material qualities and chemical processes of the body and the brain give rise to our consciousness.
-In other words, the material world is the foundation of reality, and consciousness is an aspect that comes forth from it in order for all sentient beings to be alive and aware.
-In this view, our consciousness depends on the body, and different states of the body and brain - sleep, for example - lead to different states of consciousness.
+Mainstream science holds that the material qualities and chemical processes of the body and the brain give rise to our personal consciousness.
+In other words, the material world is the foundation of reality, and consciousness is a byproduct that comes forth from specially organized matter, and this allows all sentient beings to be alive and aware.
 But what if it is the other way around?
-What if consciousness is fundamental?
-What if consciousness is unconstructed and everything else is created within consciousness?
+What if your awareness is fundamental?
+What if your awareness is unconstructed and everything else is created within this?

 Honest scientific research into subjects such as out-of-body experiences, near-death experiences, spirit communication and past lives all point to a nature of reality that is profoundly different from what is commonly believed.
-This research shows us that while there is a relationship between our consciousness and our body, the body is not the source of our consciousness.
+This research shows us that while there is a relationship between our personal consciousness and our body, the body is not the source of our consciousness.
 The true nature of the self is beyond the body.
-Of course we all see that our bodies were born into the world, but is it not also true that both our bodies and the entire world are born into our awareness?
+Of course we all see that our bodies were born into the world, this is beyond dispute.
+But is it not also true that both our bodies and the entire world are born into our awareness?

 Our amazing awareness itself is not even visible to us and yet we know it exists because we experience the world through it.
 Our awareness holds everything that we experience.
 Our awareness hosts our entire personal reality.
 Everything that you experience, physical or spiritual, arises out of your awareness and is witnessed by your unchanging awareness.